stolostron/rhacm-docs/manage_applications/app_resources.md

 # Application resources (Technology preview)

 Within Red Hat Advanced Cluster Management for Kubernetes, applications are composed of multiple application resources.
-The main foundation resources for Red Hat Advanced Cluster Management for Kubernetes applications are the `application` resource and the `deployable` resource.
+The foundational resources for Red Hat Advanced Cluster Management for Kubernetes applications are the `application` resource and the `deployable` resource.
 {:shortdesc}

 In addition, you can use channel, subscription, and placement rule resources to help you deploy, update, and manage your overall applications.